ADNTNU/Quiz-App/README.md

 ### Clone the project

-You first need to clone the project, or donwload it:
+You first need to clone the project, or download it:
 ![Clone github repo](doc/Clone.png)

 ### Open the project